 The wishes of the person may conflict with those of the substitute decision-maker, family or society.
 For example, a person could express a wish to live at home, but unsafe smoking could put that person and neighbours at risk of fire.
 Also, if several caregivers are involved in decision-making, they may not be able to agree on what the person's wishes are.

 If conflict develops, or if the person's wishes are not known, unclear or impossible to follow, review the decision based on:

 - Values of the person with dementia

-- Risks and benefits of the decision to the person, caregivers, family members and others affected
+- Risks and benefits of the decision to the person with dementia, caregivers and others affected

-- Effect on the quality of life of the person, caregivers and family members.
+- Effect on the quality of life of the person with dementia, their family and friends.

 You may also want to consult an impartial, trusted third party to help resolve the issue.
 With some decisions, a resolution may take time.

 Future health care